valancej/NIST-SP-800-190/README.md

 The National Institute of Standards and Technology Special Publication 800-190 was designed to explain the security concerns associated with container technologies.
 Along with this, recommendations are made thoughout the publication for addressing the outlined concerns.

-Below details how Anchore can help with execution and mapping of NIST SP 800-190 - 4.1 Image Countermeasures.
+Below details how Anchore can help with execution and mapping of NIST SP 800-190 - 4.1 - 4.5.

 The below mappings are only specific to Anchore and similar technologies.
 Capabilities such as runtime and host security are not discussed, although they are part of the NIST SP 800-190 publication.